ContinuedOak/GTA-more-blips/README.md

 - Cluckin' Bell (food)
 - Prison (poi)

+# Planned Features
-# A Five-M script is planned but due to lack of playing on Five-M, it may be some time before I attempt to convert this script over!
+- A Five-M script is planned but due to lack of playing on Five-M, it may be some time before I attempt to convert this script over!
+- a custom .ini file to toggle on and off blips you don't want to show.